 - Infostealers are applications that scan infected computers and seek out a variety of information, including usernames, passwords, email addresses, browser history, log files, system information, documents, spreadsheets, or other media files.
 Like banking Trojans, infostealers may exploit browser security vulnerabilities to collect personal information in online services and forums, then transmit the information to a remote server or store it on your PC locally for retrieval.

 - Keyloggers, also referred to as system monitors, are applications designed to capture computer activity, including keystrokes, websites visited, search history, email discussions, chatroom dialogue, and system credentials.
 They typically collect screenshots of the current window at scheduled intervals.
 Keyloggers may also collect functionality, allowing for stealthy capture and transmission of images and audio/video from any connected devices.
 They might even allow attackers to collect documents that are printed on connected printers, which can then be transmitted to a remote server, or stored locally for retrieval.

 History of spyware

-At present, and in general, the Windows operating system is the more favorable target of the spyware applications, thanks to its widespread use.
+At present, and in general, the Windows operating system is the preferred target for spyware applications, thanks largely to its widespread use.
 However, in recent years spyware developers have also turned their attention to the Apple platform, as well as to mobile devices.